The Simpsons season 29: Production

 This season and the next season were ordered in November 2016.
 Seven episodes were holdovers from the previous season.
 Executive producer Al Jean continued his role as primary showrunner, a role he had since the thirteenth season.
 Executive producer Matt Selman was also the showrunner for several episodes, a role he performed since the twenty-third season.

 With the 636th episode airing this season, the series surpassed Gunsmoke as the longest-running scripted American primetime television series by number of episodes.
 Commenting on the record, Jean thought the longevity of the series was due to the constancy of the Simpson characters, who have not changed since their inception.
 At the same time, creator Matt Groening stated that the producers keep the show relevant by trying to surprise the audience such as having guest animators for the couch gags.

 This season featured the first episode co-written by Miranda Thompson, the wife of writer Tim Long.
 It also featured the first episode written by Daniel Furlong and Zach Posner.
 Furthermore, it featured the final episode written by Kevin Curran prior to his death.

 In addition, Bill Plympton animated a sixth couch gag in "3 Scenes Plus a Tag from a Marriage", having previously done so in season 23's "Beware My Cheating Bart", season 24's "Black Eyed, Please", season 25's "Married to the Blob", season 27's "Lisa the Veterinarian", and season 28's "22 for 30".

 The premiere episode of the season "The Serfsons" was the final time that Apu Nahasapeemapetilon is voiced by series cast member Hank Azaria before he stated in 2020 that he would no longer voice the character.
 The producers attempted to address the controversy of a white man voicing an Indian character this season in the episode "No Good Read Goes Unpunished", with the characters saying that the act was not offensive when the series started and would be addressed later.
 However, the acknowledgement caused more controversy.

 Music

 On August 30, 2017, it was announced that longtime Simpsons score composer Alf Clausen was let go from the series.
 Clausen was given a composer emeritus credit for several seasons starting with this season's premiere.
-The series switched from a live orchestrated score to a produced score by Bleeding Fingers Music, a composing collective founded by Hans Zimmer, who composed the score for The Simpsons Movie.
+The series switched from a live orchestrated score to a produced score by Bleeding Fingers Music, a composing collective founded by Hans Zimmer, who composed the score for the 2007 film The Simpsons Movie.
 Zimmer and Russell Emanuel served as score producers with Andrew Christie being the lead composer.